 - Energy services plan: This includes electrical, gas, mechanical ventilation, etc. Where not otherwise clearly shown an energy services plan shall be provided showing the location of fixtures such as hot water supply, heat pumps, meter boards, smoke detectors.

 - An accessibility plan shall be provided for all commercial applications denoting the location of all accessible features and signage.

 - Emergency services plan: Plans showing escape routes for premises intended for public use (for fire-fighting purposes) are required.
 The fire designer must declare whether the application must be forwarded to Fire and Emergency NZ (FENZ) for their review.
 If your application needs to go to FENZ, Council will action this on your behalf.

 - Producer statements for design: These are statements from suitably qualified and experienced designers or building professionals involved in specific design.
 Calculations and drawings (where applicable) must accompany producer statements.
 Architectural drawings must be signed by the engineer verifying specific design details.
-Tip: You can download the approved list of producer statement authors on our website.

 - Project-specific design calculations: Design calculations must accompany the documentation (where applicable).
 Calculations should include a title, designer’s name, and owner’s name and project address.

 - Design reports must accompany the application to support the design.
 Design reports could include fire, air-conditioning, mechanical ventilation, geotechnical, etc.